rhyolight/numenta-web/packages/numenta.com/pages/blog/2014/03/20/science-of-anomaly-detection.md

 ---
 author: Jeff Hawkins
-brief: I’ve written a paper that explains how we have applied the science of the CLA to the technology of anomaly detection.
+description: I’ve written a paper that explains how we have applied the science of the CLA to the technology of anomaly detection.
 It illustrates how a simple-to-use product
 date: 2014/03/20
 image: ../images/image.png
 org: Founder